UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_08.md

 We get the output from the assert statement about which test failed.

-At this point we would go back to either our function or test and try and fix the issue.
+At this point, we would go back to either our function or test and try and fix the issue.

 ---